Soft-Sprint-Studios/Tectonic-Engine/README.md

 Procedural Skybox: A dynamic skybox system with procedural atmospheric scattering (Rayleigh & Mie) and animated clouds, removing the need for static 2D skybox images.

 # Post-Processing Stack
-Includes a suite of configurable effects such as Film Grain, Chromatic Aberration, CRT screen curvature, Vignette, Sharpening, and Depth of Field.
+Includes a suite of configurable effects such as Film Grain, Chromatic Aberration, CRT screen curvature, Vignette, Sharpening, Black and White and Depth of Field.

 # Engine & World
 Brush-Based World Construction: World geometry is built using classic CSG (Constructive Solid Geometry) brush techniques, allowing for rapid and robust level design.